 If you used Mozilla’s Firefox browser last week, you may have noticed that add-ons stopped working all at once.
 Though the internet technically didn’t break, all of Firefox’s browser add-ons, the equivalent of Chrome’s extensions, stopped working all at the same time, creating a situation that’s been dubbed the “armagadd-on.”

 The problem was initially caught by Firefox Ghief Technology Officer Eric Rescorla at around 6 p.m.
 PT on May 3 and has since been fixed.
 It took Firefox roughly 12 hours to rectify the situation and get add-ons functioning again.
-In what appears to be an embarrassing glitch for the browser, Firefox is now using the incident as a learning lesson on what it can do to not break the internet moving forward.
+In what appears to be an embarrassing glitch for the browser,

 “With that said, obviously, this isn’t an ideal situation and it shouldn’t have happened in the first place,” Rescorla wrote in a detailed postmortem blog post about Firefox’s fix and the length of time it took to issue a patch.
 “We clearly need to adjust our processes both to make this and similar incidents less likely to happen and to make them easier to fix.”